till22G/master_thesis_code/README.md

 The requiremnts file for the environment used during experiments can be found here: [requirements.txt](requirements.txt)

-The code has been implemented to run with CUDA devices.
+The code has been implemented to run on CUDA devices.
 A implementation for CPUs has been omitted, so please make sure there are
 CUDA devices available when runnig the code.

 Most experiments have been conducted using 3 RTX A6000 (48GB) GPUs